Chart Color Schemes

 Herston features high concentrations of group households, with a lower-than-average median household size

-Family households account for 55.5% of all households, consisting of 20.8% couples with children, 23.3% couples without children, and 9.4% single parent families.
+Family households account for 55.5% of all households, including 20.8% couples with children, 23.3% couples without children, and 9.4% single parent families.
 Non-family households constitute the remaining 44.5%, with lone person households at 25.8% and group households comprising 19.0%.
-The median household size is 2.4 people, smaller than the Greater Brisbane average of 2.6.
+The median household size is 2.4 people, which is smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households